Meet Jessica Bäckman

 – 2021 was a special year for me, I have always had a goal to race in the FIA WTCR, and to reach the goal feels amazing.
 We had problems with the settings of the car which meant we couldn't show our full potential as racing drivers.

-What is the most fun part about TCR Germany?
+What is the most fun part about GT4 Europe?

 – Ever since I first started with gokart in 2006, I have always preferred to compete internationally instead of in Sweden.
-Racing in Germany is something extra, everything is much bigger, more cars, more people and other environments.
+International racing is something extra, everything is much bigger, more cars, more people and other environments.
 It’s prestigious but also fascinating with all the media and people that shows interest.
-The German competition has a good reputation in media.
+The European competition has a good reputation in media.

 Describe your racing skills.